-1. Introduction 4
+1. In troduction .
+5

-2. Behaviour Principles 4
+2. Ве ehaviour Principles .
+5

-3. Legislation, statutory requirements and statutory guidance 5
+3. Le egislation, statutory requirements and statutory guidance .
+6

-4. Related OAT policies 5
+4. Re elated OAT policies .
+6

-5. Leadership and management 5
+5. eadership and management

-5.

-5. 2.
+5.1.
+Trustees and governors

+į 5.2.
 Principal

-- 3. Teachers

-- All staff

-э.
-5.

-6. Behaviour Curriculum

-7. Behaviour Expectations 8

-8. Safeguarding 9

-9. Behaviour expectations and SEND 9

-10. Responding to Positive Behaviour 11

-11. Responding to behaviour that is below the expected standard

-12. Low level disruptions 12

-13. Sanctions 12

-14. Supporting children following a serious sanction 16

-15. Alternatives to suspension and Permanent Exclusion 18

-15 5.1.
-Offsite Direction 18

-5.2.
-Managed Moves
+!
 5.3.
-Part Time Timetables

-16. Adapting sanctions for children with SEND

-17. Reasonable force

-18. Restraint / Positive handling plans

-19. reas Recording, reporting and responding to incidents of restraint/positive hand sonable force

-20. Behaviour outside of academy premises 21

-21. Searching, screening and confiscation 21

-22. Suspected criminal behaviour 22

-23. Child on child abuse sexual violence and sexual harassment 22

-24. Behaviour incidents online 23

-Beha aviour Policy 2022-23 2

-25. Malicious allegations 23

-26. Mobile phones 23

-27. Transition 24

-27.1 .
-Inducting incoming children 24

-27.2 .
-Preparing outgoing children for transition 24

-28. Staff induction, development and support 24

-29. Monitoring and evaluating academy behaviour 24

-30. Children's Voice 25

-31. Complaints 25

-Арреі ndix 1 - Template letters to parent/carer 26

-Appei ndix 2 - Ormiston Academy Trust Reintegration Strategy 28

-1.Introduction
+Teachers 8

+5.4.
+All staff 8

+!
+5.5.
+Children 8

+!
+5.6.
+Parents 9

+6. Ве ehaviour Curriculum .
+9

+7. Ве ehaviour Expectations 10

+8. Sa afeguarding 10

+9. Ве ehaviour expectations and SEND 10

+10 Responding to Positive Behaviour

+11 Responding to behaviour that is below the expected standard

+12 Low level disruptions

+13 Sanctions

+14 Supporting children following a serious sanction

+14.1.

+14.2.

+15 Alternatives to suspension and Permanent Exclusion

+15.1. ·

+15.2.

+15.3. -

+16 Adapting sanctions for children with SEND

+17 Reasonable force

+18 Restraint / Positive handling plans

+19 Recording, reporting and responding to incidents of restraint/positive handling/use

+20. Behaviour outside of academy premises

+21. Searching, screening and confiscation

+22. Suspected criminal behaviour 24

+23. Child on child abuse sexual violence and sexual harassment 25

+24. Behaviour incidents online 25

+25. Malicious allegations 25

+26. Mobile phones 26

+27. Transition 26

+27.1 l.
+Inducting incoming children 26

+27.2 Preparing outgoing children for transition 26

+28. Staff induction, development and support 26

+29. Monitoring and evaluating academy behaviour 27

+30. Children's Voice 27

+31. Complaints 28

+Appe ndix 1 - Template letters to parent/carer 29

+Appe Appendix 2 - Ormiston Academy Trust Reintegration Strategy

+1. Introduction

 - 1.1.
 The main purpose of the Behaviour Policy is to ensure that all children are safe and that academies create a culture where everyone is supported to have positive behaviour.
 All children should be able to learn in environments that are calm, safe and supportive and are free from disruption.
 All OAT academies are committed to inclusivity and implementing strategies that reduce bias and support individual children's needs.
 Where 'parent' is used in this policy this should be taken to include guardian or carer.

 - 1.2.
 Excellent behaviour is achieved through a positive and consistent academy culture, underpinned by a commitment to OAT's four values:

 - Anyone can excel

 - Enjoy the challenge

 - Share what is best

 - Be inclusive

-1.3.
-These are further reflected through Ormiston Meadow's Academy values:
+- 1.3.
+These are further reflected through:

+- Respect

+- Resilience

 - Excellence

-- Resilience

-- Respect

-- Self -worth
+- Self-worth

-2.Behaviour Principles
+2. Behaviour Principles

 - 2.1.
 Supporting children to manage their behaviour ensures a calm and safe learning environment for all.
 This includes: - Providing additional support, including reasonable adjustments for special educational needs and disability (SEND), to children who find it difficult to maintain positive behaviours - Building positive relationships with children and families to understand their needs and contexts - Ensuring that everyone treats one another with dignity, kindness, and respect - Having high expectations of children's conduct and behaviour and protecting children from disruption to teaching, learning or academy routines - Ensuring that these expectations are understood and applied fairly and consistently by all - Supporting children to develop and maintain good behaviour by teaching them what this means - Having clear systems and routines in place both in the classroom and around the academy - 2.2.
-All members of the academy community are responsible for creating positive, safe environments in which: - Bullying, physical threats or abuse and intimidation are not tolerated - Children are safe, feel safe and everyone is treated respectfully - Any incidents of bullying, including cyber bullying, prejudice-based and discriminatory bullying, derogatory language (including name calling), harassment, violence and aggression are dealt with quickly and effectively
+All members of the academy community are responsible for creating positive, safe environments in which: - Bullying, physical threats or abuse and intimidation are not tolerated - Children are safe, feel safe and everyone is treated respectfully

+Any incidents of bullying, including cyber bullying, prejudice-based and discriminatory bullying, derogatory language (including name calling), harassment, violence and aggression are dealt with quickly and effectively

-3.Legislation, statutory requirements and statutory guidance
+3. Legislation, statutory requirements and statutory guidance